 When we talk about malefactor, we are talking about the Semen quality of the man.
 Once a man qualifies for what we call the rule of 60, he can fertilize any woman.
 There are four things that need to be checked in a man’s semen:

 The minimum volume of the semen of a man should be 3-5ml per ejaculation after five days of abstinence from sex.
 Once a man does not meet this, he may be having a problem.

 Sperm PH Value

 The semen of a man must be alkaline.
 It should be a PH of around 8.0.
 If the semen of a man is alkaline, there is a high possibility that it will fertilize the egg of any woman.

-Concentration of sperm in the semen is very important.
+The concentration of sperm in the semen is very important.
 Semen is just an organic fluid that may contain sperms.
-The sperm inside the semen should be at least 20 million per ml. if a man is to produce a minimum of 3ml as pointed out above.
+Also. the sperm inside the semen should be at least 20 million per ml. if a man is to produce a minimum of 3ml as pointed out above.
 That means a man should have at least 60 million sperms per ejaculation.
 This is called the Rule of 60.

 Furthermore, 60% of the 60 million must be normal in structure.
 This means that there must be 36 million sperms per ejaculate that are normal in structure.
 Also, 60% of the 60 million must be very motile.
 That means, 36million of the sperms must be moving purposely.
 The sperms must be progressively motile.

 Normal sperm should coagulate upon ejaculation and liquefies usually within 1-3 min.
 On ejaculation, the semen must be thick and have easy dissolution.
 If it does not liquefy fast, all the sperms will be dead after they enter the body of the woman.
 In the event that the semen is too viscous, it wouldn’t release the sperm in time, and this results in the death of the sperms.